-According to pop culture, it takes just 21 days to break an old habit and form a new one.
+According to pop culture, it takes 21 days to break a habit and form a new one.
 People have cherished this belief over the past few decades.
 It’s hardly surprising that so many people cite this as a valid statistic.

 After all, all you need to do is to commit to practicing your new habit for three weeks.
 Then, hey presto, it becomes ingrained.
-But, as many will attest, three weeks might not be enough to break a particularly ingrained habit.
+But, as many will attest, three weeks might not be enough to break the habit that’s ingrained.

 How Long Does It Take To Break A Habit?

 First off, let’s deal with that magic number – 21 days.
 It was Dr. Maxwell Maltz who first came up with this time frame.
 He decided to study how long it took his patients to adjust to the changes made by the surgery he performed.